w33ts/dank-memer-wiki/Items/Fishing/Creatures.md

 title: Fishing Creatures
 description: Learn about the different creatures you can capture while fishing.
 published: true
-date: 2023-11-24T09:43:08.389Z
+date: 2023-12-10T13:27:57.054Z
 tags: fish, kraken, legendary fish, fishing, creatures, bosses, leviathan, charybdis, turtle god, cod, salmon, red arowana, golden dorado, shrimp, catfish, crayfish, jormungandr, piranha, mahi mahi, marlin, electric eel, rainbow bass, pufferfish, barracuda, tuna, swordfish, squid, giant squid, guppy, koi, flying fish, goldfish, vodyanoy, spectral fish, skeleton fish, ghost fish, zombie fish
 editor: markdown
 dateCreated: 2023-11-05T01:00:21.258Z
 ---

 # Fishing Creatures
-There are a variety of creatures you can catch while fishing:
+There are a variety of creatures you can catch while fishing, and each location has its own set of creatures that are possible.
+Each creature also has variations you can catch, such a chroma variants that are a different color, high-quality variants that are sparkly, or unique variants with a different style of art (such as the top-sheet edition of the Ghost Fish).

+Browse all of the possible creatures below, and check out the possible variants you can encounter:

 - <a href="/Items/Fishing/Creatures#Bosses" target="_blank">Bosses</a>
 - <a href="/Items/Fishing/Creatures#Freshwater" target="_blank">Freshwater Creatures</a>